geopython/OWSLib/docs/en/index.rst

 .. note::

-   The OWSLib conda packages are **not official** and provided on different conda channels: http://anaconda.org/search?q=type%3Aconda+owslib
+   The OWSLib conda packages are provided by the community, not OSGEO, and therefore there may be multiple packages available.
+To search all conda channels: http://anaconda.org/search?q=type%3Aconda+owslib However usually conda-forge will be the most up-to-date.

 .. code-block:: bash

-  $ conda install -c birdhouse owslib
-  # or
-  $ conda install -c ioos owslib
+  $ conda install -c conda-forge owslib

 openSUSE: